tjcarney89/swift-classesProp-reading-ios-0217/README.md

 print("Length of side is 12.0? \(square6.lengthOfSide)")
 // Prints "Length of side is 12.0?
 12.0
 ```

-As before, if you want to change the value of a computed property, the object _must_ be a variable.
-If you had declared it as a constant, you would not be able to change `area`, _even though `area` is a variable computed property_.

 That's all the important stuff you need to know about properties.
 These are an integral part of Swift programming, so you'll be working with them a lot more in future lessons.